rbm1718/bricks/readme.txt

 ==About==
-OWASP Bricks - 1.8 Atrai
+OWASP Bricks - 1.9 Barak
 ==Installation==

 Copy this folder into the www directory.